Ten weather terms to impress your friends with

 As warm air starts its rise up into the sky, the humidity of that air is less than 100 per cent.
-This air will expand and cool at the Dry Adiabatic Lapse Rate (DALR) - 1 degree Celcius for every 100 metres it rises.
+This air will expand and cool at the Dry Adiabatic Lapse Rate (DALR) - 5 l/2°F for every 1,000 feet it rises.

 You may have heard the term "weather bomb," referring to a particularly strong storm.
 Rather than being media hype, this is a real meteorological term.

 "Meteorologists gauge how strong a storm system is by how low the pressure is at its centre.
 The lower the pressure, the stronger or deeper the storm," says Weather Network meteorologist Dayna Vettese.
 "The term weather bomb is a meteorological term used when a low pressure system deepens at least 24 mb in 24 hours."

 Explosive cyclogenesis or bombogenesis refers to the same thing - the increase in cyclonic rotation of a storm, so that the core surface pressure in a mid-latitude storm drops by at least 24 millibars (or 24 hectopascals, if you prefer) in 24 hours.

 While these kinds of storms typically occur in cooler months - mid-fall to mid-spring - when the temperature differences between land and ocean are greater, it's always an interesting one to bust out in a conversation.

 This has nothing to do with superheroes.
 CAPE stands for Convective Available Potential Energy.